-Does a Stroller count as a carry-on luggage?
+Does a Stroller Count as a Carry On?

 Many parents wonder whether they can bring breast milk on a plane.
-The good news is that, in most cases, the answer is yes.
+The good news is, yes.
+Breast milk is considered medically necessary liquids, hence 3.4 ounces or 100 millilitres does not apply.
 However, there are a few things to keep in mind when traveling with breast milk:

-- When packing breast milk, be sure to put it in a leak-proof container and pack it in your carry-on bag rather than your checked luggage.
+2. When packing breast milk, be sure to put it in a leak-proof container and pack it in your carry on bag rather than your checked luggage.
+Ensure you have sufficient ice packed with the breast milk.
 This will help ensure that the milk stays fresh and doesn't spoil during travel.

 By following these simple tips, parents can rest assured that they can safely and efficiently travel with breast milk.

-So, next time you're packing for a trip, don't forget that you can bring liquids in your carry-on!
+So, next time you're packing for your baby, don't forget that you can bring liquids in your carry on!
 Just make sure to follow the guidelines set by the TSA.

 The first and most important rule of packing a carry-on is to follow the 3-1-1 rule.
 This rule stipulates that you can bring up to 3 ounces (85 grams) of liquid, gel, or cream product in containers that hold no more than 3.4 ounces (100 millilitres) each, packed in 1 clear, quart-sized bag.
 You're allowed one (1) bag per passenger.
 These rules only apply to liquids, gels, and creams; all other items are subject to the TSA's other restrictions.

 When talking about travel guidelines, one of the most crucial factors is to consider the size and weight of carry-on luggage.
-After all, you want to be able to bring everything you need without having to check in a bag.
-For parents, this can be incredibly challenging, as you often need to get items for both yourself and your child.
+After all, you want to be able to have all your belongings with you.
+For parents, this can be incredibly challenging, as you often need to pack items for both yourself and your child.

-Of course, it's always a good idea to check with your airline before you travel to make sure that your carry-on luggage meets their requirements.
-But as long as you keep the size in mind, you should be able to find a carry-on bag that's just right for your next trip.
+It's always a good idea to check with your airline before you travel to make sure that your carry-on luggage meets their requirements.
+This will safe you from unwanted headaches during your travels.